 We prepare several fee proposals for party wall services every week.
-Clients like the assurance of a fixed fee and as specialist party wall surveyors we’re confident to provide such.
-The more difficult question is what the adjoining owner’s surveyor is likely to charge?
+Building owners preparing to undertake works like the assurance of a fixed fee and as specialist party wall surveyors we’re confident to provide such.
+The more difficult question to answer is what the adjoining owner’s surveyor is likely to charge?

 The surveyor acting for the adjoining owner(s) is not expected to quote a fee in advance as the time it takes to agree and serve a party wall award varies considerably.
 Even if full details of the proposed works are known, the time taken is highly dependent on the quality of the information provided.
 The adjoining owner’s surveyor will therefore only confirm their proposed fee when all other matters have been agreed and it is essentially the time incurred multiplied by their hourly rate.

 There are mechanisms within the Act which endeavour to keep such fees reasonable, and I outline a couple of them below, but the best way to do that, is for your surveyor to use their skill and experience to anticipate issues, address them in advance and limit the time input of their counterpart.

 The process starts with the service of notices and how well those notices are drafted will have a significant bearing on the time incurred by the adjoining owners’ surveyor.
 Have all works falling within the scope of the Act been included?
 Have all affected adjoining owners been identified (and their names and contact addresses cross referenced with Land Registry records)?
 Is all the information required to ensure notices are valid included?
 If not, the adjoining owner’s surveyor will highlight the errors, request new notices(s) and update their timesheet accordingly.